hinneburg/CommandManager/README.md

 ### Licensing

-Please see the file called LICENSE.
+This project is licensed under GPL 3.
+We grant additional permissions to license your own command implementations and their execution under a different license.
+Custom commands and their execution are deemed to be separate and independent programs and to not be covered works.
+For details please see the file called LICENSE.